Convergence of large population games to mean field games with interaction through the controls: Quantitative propagation of chaos for coupled FBSDE systems

 where $\nu$ is the second marginal of $\xi$. \end{enumerate}

 \begin{remark} Under the conditions \ref{b1}-\ref{b2} and \ref{a5}, it can be checked (see e.g. \cite[Remark 2.1]{backward-chaos}) that the functions

 are Lipschitz continuous and of linear growth (with Lipschitz constant independent of $N$).
-Thus, the unique solvability of the system \eqref{eq: n fbsde} when the time horizon $T$ is small enough is guaranteed e.g. by \cite{Delarue}.
-Existence of a unique solution on arbitrary large time intervals typically requires additional conditions, for instance, if one additionally assumes \ref{b2prime}, see \cite{Delarue,Ma-Pro-Yong} or under monotonicity-type conditions on the drift and the generator, see \cite{Peng-Wu99}. \end{remark} The main result of this section is the following: \begin{theorem} Assume that the conditions \ref{b1}-\ref{b2}, \ref{a5} are satisfied, that the FBSDE \eqref{eq: n fbsde} admits a solution $(\underline X, \underline Y, \underline Z )$ and that the McKean-Vlasov FBSDE
+Thus, the unique solvability of the system \eqref{eq: n fbsde} when the time horizon $T$ is small enough is guaranteed e.g. by \cite[Theorem 4.2]{MR3752669}.
+Existence of a unique solution on arbitrary large time intervals typically requires additional conditions, for instance, if one additionally assumes \ref{b2prime}, see \cite[Theorem 4.1]{Ma-Pro-Yong} (when the coefficients are also smooth) or under monotonicity-type conditions on the drift and the generator for instance as assumed in \ref{b3} below, see \cite[Theorem 2.6]{Delarue} or \cite{Peng-Wu99}. \end{remark} The first main result of this section is the following: \begin{theorem} Assume that the conditions \ref{b1}-\ref{b2}, \ref{a5} are satisfied and that there is $k>2$ such that $E[|x^1_0|^k]<\infty$.
+Denote by $(\underline X, \underline Y, \underline Z ) \in \mathcal{S}^{2}(\mathbb{R}^{\xdim N})\times \mathcal{S}^{2}(\mathbb{R}^{qN})\times \mathcal{H}^{2}((\mathbb{R}^{q\times d})^{N\times N})$ the solution of the FBSDE \eqref{eq: n fbsde}.
+There is $\delta>0$ such that if $T \le \delta$ and the McKean-Vlasov FBSDE